UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 ## smash texture sizes

-let us take a look at a common issue with web browser games.  data size downloads are quite sensitive to many users.  keeping them small while trying to keep quality up is a delicate balance.
+let us take a look at a common issue with web browser games.  data size downloads are quite sensitive to many users.  keeping them small while trying to keep up visual quality up is a delicate balance.

 for the purpose of this HowTo, we are going to reduce the texture sizes for EVERYTHING for HTML5.